BstLabs/medium-articles/use_cloud_vm_from_cli/ARTICLE.md

-# Use Cloud VM directly from your command line
+# Simplify Cloud Instance Management from Your command Line

 ![Cloud img](https://www.padok.fr/hubfs/Images/Blog/vm_metadata.webp)

+For decades software developers and engineers struggled to work with different projects just because of the maintenance of different dependencies, version collisions, handling resource-intensive software, and developing scripts and software that works platform-independently.
+Luckily we got cloud computing to solve our local development problems.
+However, we came across a different obstacle.
+The handling of different cloud instances has become frustrating.

-So you're a developer using cloud instances for your projects and development purposes.
-The struggle is you have to follow these steps below to get your instance ready to use and connect to it in the most simplistic way (AWS as an example).
+Let's say you're a developer using cloud instances for projects and development purposes.
+One struggle is that you have to follow the steps below to ready your instance for use and connect to it most simplistically (using AWS as an example).

 1. Log in to the web interface of AWS.
 2. Go to the EC2 Management Console.